 By law, your insurance plan SHOULD cover your lactation consultation.
 The healthcare law requires new insurance plans to cover breastfeeding support, supplies and counseling without cost-sharing.
 Check with your plan or account provider to understand your options.
 The National Women's Law Center Breastfeeding Toolkit is an excellent resource.

-** If you are out-of-network, It is suggested that you contact your insurance company prior to booking to obtain prior authorization.
+** If you are out-of-network, it is suggested that you contact your insurance company prior to booking to obtain prior authorization.
 While many companies do cover lactation care, we cannot guarantee our services will be covered by your particular insurance carrier.

 *Your insurance policy is a contract between you and the insurance company.
 While every effort is made to utilize your benefits, the terms of your plan will prevail and the fees for services rendered are your responsibility.